HouseMiv/HouseMiv/README.md

 -
 - ☁️ [VK Cloud](https://github.com/HouseMiv/test-vk) — A test assignment for an internship in VK Cloud as a Backend developer in IaaS Storage
 - 🛡️ [Sonic Boom](https://github.com/HouseMiv/SonicBoom) — A web application for analyzing website security.
 Download verification, DNS, SSL, and ping.
 On Flask.
-- 🌍 [About me](https://housemiv.github.io/HouseMiv/) — My a onepage website with information about the author.
+- 🌍 [About me](https://housemiv.github.io/HouseMiv/) — My a landing page website with information about the author.

 ---